RaphaelPB/WHAT-IF/README.md

 * **WHATIF_py27.yml** is the conda environment with all the useful packages to run WHAT-IF,
 * **INSTALLING_WHATIF** is a step by step guide on how to install and run WHAT-IF

-# The Hydroeconomic optimization model

-For a detailed description of the model features please consult the HESS publication

-Extract of the HESS publication

 ## Usage

 The **Documents** folder contains a step by step guide **INSTALLING_WHATIF** describing the process, in brief: